canadaprogrammer/edx-first-ios-app/README.md

     - The differences are generally regarding where the light comes from and where it is going to
     - We'll look in depth in the Exercises

+### Demo: Build a podium

+1. Create a new Xcod project
+2. iOS > Augmented Reality App > Next
+3. Choose Team, Interface: Storyboard, Language: Swift, Content Technology: SceneKit > Next
+4. Click art.scnassets
+5. From menu bar, File > New > File
+6. Change the name to podium.scn
+7. On ViewController.swift, change `ship.scn` to `podium.scn`
+8. On the Node Inspector of Camera
+   1. Change Euler 0,0,0
+9. From Object Library, add Box into camera
+   1. On the Node Inspector of Box
+      1. Change Name to box1
+      2. Change Position to 0, -1, -5
+   2. On the Attribute Inspector of Box 3.
+Change the height to 2
+   3. On the Material Inspector
+      1. Change Diffuse to Cantaloupe
+10. From Object Library, add Box into camera
+    1. On the Node Inspector of Box
+       1. Change Name to box2
+       2. Change Editing space to World
+       3. Change Position to -2.3, 0, -2.5
+    2. On the Material Inspector
+       1. Change Diffuse to Magnesium
+11. From Object Library, add Box into camera
+    1. On the Node Inspector of Box
+       1. Change Name to box3
+       2. Change Position to -1.5, 0.25, -2.5
+    2. On the Attribute Inspector of Box
+       1. Change the height to 1.5
+    3. On the Material Inspector
+       1. Change Diffuse to Mocha
+12. From Object Library, add Sphere into camera
+    1. On the Node Inspector of Sphere
+       1. Change Position to -2.5, 2, -2.5
+    2. On the Attribute Inspector
+       1. Change Radius to 0.5
+    3. On the Material Inspector
+       1. Change Diffuse to Turquoise
+13. From Object Library, add Plane into camera
+    1. On the Node Inspector of Plane
+       1. Change Position to -2.5, -0.5, -2.5
+    2. On the Attribute Inspector
+       1. Change Size to 4, 2
+    3. On the Material Inspector
+       1. Change Diffuse to Moss
+14. From Object Library, add Ambient Light into camera
+    1. On the Node Inspector of Ambient Light
+       1. Change Position to -2.5, -0.5, -2.5
+    2. On the Attribute Inspector
+       1. Change Color to Maroon
+15. From Object Library, add Spot Light into camera
+    1. On the Node Inspector of Spot Light
+       1. Change Editing space to Local
+       2. Change Position to 0, -4, -5
+       3. Change Euler to -90,0,0
+    2. On the Attribute Inspector
+       1. Change Intensity to 100
+       2. Change Outer angle to 60
+       3. Change End of Attenuation to 6
+       4. Check Enable shadows
+16. For changing the position of the camera
+    1. Click '+', Add a child node, on the bottom of navigation area
+       1. Change the name to root
+       2. Move all objects from camera to root
+17. Click root
+    1. On the Node Inspector
+       1. Change Scale to 0.5, 0.5, 0.5
+       2. Change Editing space to World
+       3. Change Position to 1.5, -1, -1

 ### Surface Detection and Interaction

 - Feature Points